-Warning: Using Cansema or Black Salve on tumors in the brain or spinal cord is NOT recommended.
+Warning: Using Cansema or Black Salve as a treatment for any type of cancer is NOT recommended.

 Amazon Black Topical Salve

-Zinc chloride is “a highly antiseptic caustic that is somewhat more readily absorbed by malignant tissue than by normal tissue, though it is often reactive with healthy as well as morbid tissue.” “… zinc chloride (in a liquid form at room temperature), while in the presence of certain herbal combinations at known concentration ranges, has strong cancer-killing properties.”
+Zinc chloride is a highly antiseptic caustic that is somewhat more readily absorbed by malignant tissue than by normal tissue, though it is often reactive with healthy as well as morbid tissue.

 zinc chloride (Cl2Zn),